 β1λ~β2λ~β0ψ~β1ψ~β2ψ~N(0,0.25)

 Based on preliminary analyses, we did not fit covariates to detection probability because observations were insufficient for robust modeling (results not shown; see XX at doiXX).
-The Bayesian model-based approach was implemented using jagsUI (CITE XX) in Program R. We ran the models with 250,000 total iterations, 100 adaptation iterations, 50,000 burn-in iterations, a thinning rate of 10, and 3 chains.
+The Bayesian model-based approach was implemented using Markov chain Monte Carlo (MCMC) methods in JAGS (), accessed using jagsUI (CITE XX) in Program R. We ran the models with 250,000 total iterations, 100 adaptation iterations, 50,000 burn-in iterations, a thinning rate of 10, and 3 chains, for a total of 60,000 estimates of each retained variable in the posterior distribution.

 Results